Together against RSV

 Welcome to the RSV Hub.
 Here you can learn more about respiratory syncytial virus (RSV), the illnesses it causes and associated symptoms.

-This hub is for the UK general public and is part of the Together Against RSV disease awareness initiative, created and funded by Sanofi.
+This hub is intended for the UK general public and has been created and funded by Sanofi.

 Respiratory Syncytial Virus (RSV), pronounced “sin-si-tial”, is a common and contagious virus that affects nearly all children by the time they are two years old.1